nithyanatarajan/404-architectsnotfound/docs/UserJourney.md

-# RecruitX – Updated User Journeys (No Redis)
+# Key User Journeys – RecruitX

----

 ## 🚪 Entry Points – Interview Scheduling Triggers

 RecruitX supports three distinct initiation channels:

 1. **📨 InterviewLogger Webhook**
-    - Webhook triggered when a candidate reaches the "Ready to Schedule" stage.
+    - Triggered when a candidate reaches the "Ready to Schedule" stage.
-    - `InterviewLogger Wrapper` receives it and inserts a scheduling request into a Kafka-backed queue.
+    - `InterviewLogger Wrapper` receives the webhook and enqueues a scheduling request via Kafka.
-    - `Candidate Service` listens to this queue.
+    - `Candidate Service` listens to this queue and initiates the flow.

 2. **💬 Chatbot Interface**
-    - Recruiter types natural language queries (e.g., “Schedule Java round for Ananya”)
+    - Recruiter types natural language queries (e.g., “Schedule Java round for Ananya”).
-    - Parsed by the `Chatbot Interpreter`
+    - Parsed by the `Chatbot Interpreter`.
-    - Interacts with `Slot Seeker` and `Interview Scheduler` via REST APIs
+    - Interacts with `Slot Seeker` and `Interview Scheduler` via internal REST APIs.

 3. **🖥️ Dashboard**
-    - Flutter-based UI lets recruiters initiate/reschedule interviews and view statuses.
+    - Flutter-based UI allows recruiters to **view** interview statuses and reports.
-    - Talks to green house wrapper using REST apis
+    - (In MVP, dashboard does **not** support initiating or rescheduling interviews.)
+    - Connects to InterviewLogger Wrapper via REST APIs for candidate and status info.

-All paths converge to the following components:
+All paths converge into the scheduling pipeline:

-- `Candidate Service` → writes scheduling request
+- `Candidate Service` → creates a scheduling request
-- `Slot Seeker` → evaluates available slots using interviewer data, candidate data config weights
+- `Slot Seeker` → evaluates slots using interviewer metadata and config weights
-- `Interview Scheduler` → selects interviewers based on config weights and selected slots
+- `Interview Scheduler` → picks best-fit interviewers
-- `Notifier Service` → sends updates to Calendar, InterviewLogger, candidate, and recruiter
+- `Notifier Service` → sends updates to Calendar, InterviewLogger, and recruiter

-> 💡 All slot evaluations and interviewer availability checks are done by internal services.
-> No Redis or external API reads are made at runtime — data is pre-synced.
+> 💡 No Redis is used.
+All runtime reads are served from MongoDB (pre-synced).
+> External APIs are accessed only by sync jobs — not during live request handling.

 ---

 ## 🧍 Recruiter Journey – Scheduling an Interview

-- Recruiter moves candidate to “Ready to Schedule” in InterviewLogger
+1. Recruiter moves a candidate to “Ready to Schedule” in InterviewLogger.
-- InterviewLogger emits webhook → `InterviewLogger Wrapper` → Kafka Queue
+2. InterviewLogger emits a webhook → `InterviewLogger Wrapper` → Kafka queue.
+3. `Candidate Service`:
-- `Candidate Service` parses the resume and gets candidate information for scheduling interviews:
+    - Parses the resume and fetches round + skill requirements.
-  - Candidate’s round and tech stack
-- `Slot Seeker` generates available slots using:
+4. `Slot Seeker`:
-  - MongoDB (pre-synced data from `Harvest Sync`)
+    - Reads from MongoDB (synced via `Harvest Sync`)
-  - Config logic from `Config Service`
+    - Uses weights/configs from `Config Service`
-  - Sends list of available slots to the `Candidate Service`
+    - Returns list of valid time slots.
-- The `Candidate Service` sends the available slots to `Good Time`, which will send the information to the candidate
+5. `Candidate Service` sends the slots to MindComputeScheduler (which shares them with the candidate).
-- `Candidate Service` listens to the `Good Time` webhook for selected slot details and forwards the selected slots to the `Interview Schedule`
+6. Candidate selects a slot → `MindComputeScheduler` webhook hits RecruitX → forwarded to `Interview Scheduler`.
+7. `Interview Scheduler`:
-- `Interview Scheduler` consumes data from `Config Service` and `Slot Seeker` to find the top matching interviewers and sends the data to `Notifier Service`
+    - Uses rules from `Config Service` + slot info from `Slot Seeker`
-- `Notifier Service` will notify the interviewers google calendar, candidate's calendar and messenger
+    - Selects interviewers and pushes event to `Notifier Service`.
+8. `Notifier Service`:
+    - Updates Calendar, InterviewLogger, and sends recruiter/candidate notifications via chat/email.

 ---

 ## 🔁 Rescheduling Flow

-- Triggers:
+Triggers:

-  - Candidate declines or cancels
+- Candidate cancels or declines
-  - Interviewer declines calendar invite
+- Interviewer declines invite or is unavailable

+Flow:

-- `Interview Scheduler` re-initiates if:
+- `Interview Scheduler` attempts auto-reschedule if:
-  - Reschedule is within allowed threshold
+    - Within allowed retry threshold
-  - Config allows auto-pick
-- If outside threshold, recruiter is notified manually
+    - Auto-pick is enabled in config
+- If not, fallback alert is sent to recruiter via email + chatbot.

 ---

 ## 🤖 Chatbot Interaction Flow

 - Recruiter asks: “Who’s free for DS round next Tuesday?”
-- `Chatbot Interpreter` parses query:
+- `Chatbot Interpreter` parses:
     - Role: DS
     - Date: Next Tuesday
-- Interacts with:
+- Services used:
-  - `Slot Seeker` to generate possible interviewer-time combinations
+    - `Slot Seeker` → generates availability
-  - `Config Service` to apply scoring rules
+    - `Config Service` → scoring and rule weights
-- Sends back a response with:
+- Bot responds with:
-  - Top interviewers
+    - Top matching interviewers
-  - Scores, capacity, prior round performance
+    - Scores, load info, prior round experience
-- Recruiter can respond: “Book Arjun at 3 PM” → creates a schedule request
+- Recruiter replies: “Book Arjun at 3 PM” → a schedule request is created.

+> 💬 Chatbot supports scheduling, rescheduling, and slot discovery
+> All data is from the central MongoDB cache

 ---

 ## 💻 Recruiter Dashboard

-- Displays real-time state using data from:
+- UI shows **real-time status** based on:
-  -InterviewLogger APIs
+    - InterviewLogger APIs
+    - Internal scheduling status
 - Sections include:
     - 📅 Interview Calendar
-  - ✅ Status per round/candidate
+    - ✅ Per-round/candidate status
-  - 🧠 Insights on scheduling load
+    - 🧠 Load Insights (interviewer-level)
-  - 📊 Reports exportable in CSV/PDF
+    - 📊 Exportable reports (CSV/PDF)

+> 🛑 **Note**: No scheduling actions from dashboard in MVP.
+> It is **read-only** and acts as an observability layer.

 ---

 ## 🔄 Data Sync: Harvest Sync

 - Periodically pulls data from:
     - Calendar
     - LeavePlanner
     - MindComputeScheduler
     - MyMindComputeProfile
 - Populates MongoDB with:
     - Interviewer availability
-  - Tech stack capabilities
-  - PTO or leave details
+    - Skill matrix and preferences
+    - Time-off and holiday data

-- No live API reads happen during scheduling
+> No runtime API calls.
+> Cache freshness is visible to chatbot/dashboard users.

 ---

 ## ⚠️ Failure Handling & DLQ

-- All async processing (webhooks, Kafka queues) is backed by retries
+- All async processing (e.g., webhooks, Kafka) is backed by retries
-- Failures go to DLQ (Dead Letter Queue) for reprocessing
+- Failures are routed to **Dead Letter Queues (DLQs)** per topic
-- Alerting is integrated with Prometheus/Grafana dashboards
+- Alerting is integrated via Prometheus + Grafana
-- Examples:
+- Sample failure scenarios:
-  - Webhook not received
+    - Webhook missed or malformed
-  - Interviewer not available
+    - Interviewer not found or double-booked
     - Calendar push fails

+Fallbacks:

-- Notification fallback: recruiter alerted via Chat + email
+- Recruiter alerted via Chatbot + Email
+- DLQ events can be manually replayed if needed